35

 There are ebooks that are not DRM locked and still don't really have a price drop because people on average are not technical enough to "reuse" digital media.

-Not to stick my - into a hornet nest, but isn't this one of the few selling points of NFTs that actually makes any sense?
+Not to whack the hornet nest, but isn't this one of the few selling points of NFTs that actually makes any sense?
 DRM locking digital goods and allowing transfer of ownership or usage by digital certificates to other people in many secondhand markets?
-It makes a lot of sense to me, but to be honest I haven't put the time into understanding much about crypto and how that all that works.
+It makes a lot of sense to me, but to be honest I haven't put the time into understanding much about crypto and how all that works.

 Eh kinda?